nfredrik/mickarucken/README.md

 changes over time and and there is temperatures at the level of [Frost](https://en.wikipedia.org/wiki/Frost).This typically happens during the night when the air temperature drops and moisture in the air condenses and freezes on surfaces like grass, car windows, and roofs.

+I hope that this give me knowledge about temperature and humidity conditions at the garden community and IoT technology.

 # List of Materials